convexwf/uim-go/doc/feature/project-rules.md

 - **Database (GORM)**: Each GORM log line is prefixed with `[DB] ` (e.g. `[DB] [157.857ms] [rows:1] SELECT ...`).
 Implemented in `cmd/server/main.go` via custom writer for `logger.New`.

 Previously the database query log had no tag; it was just `[157.857ms] [rows:1] SELECT ...`, which did not match the convention.
 It is now wrapped so all DB output starts with `[DB] `.

 ---

+## Design choice docs use full tables

+**Rule**: Any document that records technology or design choices (方案选型) must use **complete comparison tables** for each decision.
+For every option considered (not only the chosen one), the table must include at least: option name, brief description, pros (优点), cons (缺点).
+A column for chosen/recommended (选用或推荐) may be included.
+Do not describe non-chosen options only in a short “未选方案简述” paragraph; all options must appear in the same table with full pros and cons.
+After the table, a short “选定方案” and “选用理由” section is acceptable.

+*(Backup of `doc-rules.mdc` – Design / technology choice documents.)*

+---

+## Plan implementation → practice document

+**Rule**: After implementing a plan (when the build succeeds), produce a **concrete practice document** for that implementation.
+Place it under the relevant project doc directory (e.g. `client/uim-flutter/doc/` for the Flutter app).
+The document must: (1) record **only successful practices** (do not document failed attempts); (2) include **commonly used commands** (e.g. build, analyze, run, codegen).
+Update the same doc as later phases add more practices, so it stays a single, actionable reference for future work and onboarding.

+*(Backup of `project-rules.mdc` – Plan implementation output.)*

+---